-Crutches can be helpful to use alongside treatment especially if you have pain while walking that is limiting your mobility.
-Crutches can help to keep you as mobile, independent and pain-free as possible between treatments.
-Contact your physiotherapist or occupational therapist for a free pair of crutches to use.
-Crutches also signal your need for help from other people, which can be extremely useful (opening doors, carrying shopping etc).
+Crutches also signal your need for help from other people, which can be useful (e.g. opening doors, carrying shopping).
 People will also accept that you are walking slowly and tend not to bump into you as much.

-Tubigrip™ is often given out, but is difficult to put on, is often not the correct size and, again, should only be used in conjunction with treatment, so ask for more information about your options if you are just offered Tubigrip™.
+Tubigrip™ is often given to women with PGP.
+It is very difficult to put on, is often not the correct size and is hot and uncomfortable to wear.
+Ask for more information about your other options if you are just offered Tubigrip™.

 Often the most helpful support (once your pelvis is well aligned) is a sacroiliac support belt.
 You can ask your physiotherapist or OT to help you find the right belt.

 Most women with PGP will recover with the right treatment.
 However, some women with severe and long-term PGP will need to consider a stairlift.
 There are several options to access stairlifts: